 Alzheimer’s disease is a modern ailment brought about by people living longer.
-In 2009, Dr Howard began collaborating with Dr John Nolan and his team at the Waterford Institute of Technology.
+In 2009, Dr Howard began collaborating with Dr John Nolan and his team at the Nutrition Research Centre of the Waterford Institute of Technology.
 Together, after nine years of research, they have identified a treatment that may prevent, or at least slow down the onset of, Alzheimer’s disease.
 Further research and a carefully-monitored clinical trial are now underway to corroborate these initial findings.

 Dr Alan Howard has had a distinguished career as a nutritionist for more than 60 years, spanning both academic research and business.
 He is the founder and chairman of the Howard Foundation which supports both scientific research and philanthropy.
 The early part of Dr Howard’s career was focussed on tackling problems caused by coronary heart disease and obesity.
 After retiring from active research, he followed new lines of interest and contacts which brought him to consider the nutritional needs of first the eye and then the brain.
 This research has led to this new, potentially ground-breaking, discovery.